cwebber/racket2-rfcs/wraith/wraith.md

 Wraith is a syntax proposal that eliminates parentheses but has a clean translation to s-expression syntax.

+To try out the current implementation, use the Racket package manager to install `git://github.com/cwebber/racket2-rfcs?path=wraith#wraith` and use the lang line `#lang wraith racket`.

 # Motivation
 [motivation]: #motivation